UgoUgluk/progobook/README.md

-# Example from Pro Go book by Adam Freeman
+# Examples from Pro Go book by Adam Freeman

 Trying to write code and make some changes